 Why It's One of Sicily's Most Complete Destinations

-Cefalù is the rare coastal destination that delivers equally on beach, culture, food, and atmosphere — a Norman-Arab town of medieval lanes and a spectacular UNESCO-listed cathedral rising from golden sandy beach backed by the dramatic La Rocca cliff.
-The combination of an extraordinary 12th-century cathedral (containing some of the finest Byzantine mosaics in Sicily), a sweeping golden beach directly in front of the old town, La Rocca's panoramic summit hike, and the medieval quarter's cobblestone character makes it genuinely one of Sicily's finest destinations for any length of stay.
+Cefalù is the rare coastal destination that delivers equally on beach, culture, food, and atmosphere, a Norman-Arab town of medieval lanes and a spectacular UNESCO-listed cathedral rising from golden sandy beach backed by the dramatic La Rocca cliff.
+The combination of an extraordinary 12th-century cathedral (containing some of the finest Byzantine mosaics in Sicily), a sweeping golden beach directly in front of the old town, La Rocca's panoramic summit hike, and the medieval quarter's cobblestone character makes it genuinely one of Sicily's finest destinations.

-Cefalù is accessible by regular train from Palermo (about 45 minutes) as well as by car (~1 hour), making it an ideal northern Sicily base that combines beach days with cultural sightseeing and easy day trips to Palermo's markets, the Palatine Chapel, and inland Madonie Mountains.
+Cefalù is accessible by regular train from Palermo (about 45 minutes) as well as by car (~1 hour), making it an ideal northern Sicily base combining beach days with cultural sightseeing and easy day trips to Palermo's markets, the Palatine Chapel, and inland Madonie Mountains.

 Getting There

 Fly into Palermo Falcone-Borsellino Airport, then drive approximately 1 hour east along the A19 motorway, or take a direct train from Palermo Centrale (~45 minutes, very frequent services).
-Trains from Palermo are comfortable and offer beautiful coastal views for the final approach.
-Within Cefalù, everything is walkable — leave your car at the edge of the historic center.
+Within Cefalù, everything is walkable, leave your car at the edge of the historic center.

 Where to Stay